-For containerships and for the outgoing voyages from EU to the US, there has been a reduction of -8.5% of the number of port calls from Europe to US (compared with 2019).
-Vehicle carriers are still very affected in terms of number of port calls with a decrease of -47.8%.
-To note that the number of calls for this type of ships are very low and therefore susceptible of significant fluctuations.
+For containerships and for the outgoing voyages from EU to the US, there has been a full recovery with +0.2% of the number of port calls from Europe to US (compared with 2019).
+Vehicle carriers are still very affected in terms of number of port calls with an -44.6% decrease.
+To note that the number of calls for this type of ships are very low and therefore prone to significant fluctuations.

-From US to Europe both vehicle carriers and containerships show significant decreases in their port call activity in 2021 compared with 2019 of -58.8% and -42.7% respectively.
+From US to Europe both vehicle carriers and containerships show significant decreases in their port call activity in 2021 compared with 2019 of -55.9% and -43.2% respectively.